Home » You Can Make An Easy Slow Cooker Pot Roast Everyone Will Love With This Recipe

 • After 8 hours on low or 5 hours on high, the roast should be fork-tender and the vegetables soft.

-• If you prefer a thicker gravy, remove 1 cup of liquid from the crockpot.
-Mix it with 1 tablespoon of cornstarch and 2 tablespoons of water.
-Simmer this mixture on the stovetop for 2–3 minutes until thickened, then return it to the crockpot.
+• Optional Sauce Thickening (Last 30 Minutes): If you prefer a thicker gravy, remove 1 cup of liquid from the slow cooker or crockpot.
+Mix it with 1 tablespoon of cornstarch and 2 tablespoons of water and return the mixture to the crockpot.

 Equipment